Discover Wisconsin: History

 Wisconsin fisherman Dick Rose and future Wisconsin governor, Tommy Thompson, came up with the idea for a show in 1986 to promote tourism to Wisconsin.
 Discover Wisconsin Television (DW-TV) began in 1987, initially airing on one affiliate in Wausau.
-The show began as a private partnership with Thompson's administration and has since become entirely private under the company name Discover MediaWorks.
+The show began as a private partnership with Thompson's administration, and has since become entirely private under the company name Discover MediaWorks.

-The show is based out of Madison and Eagle River, and it reaches more than 600,000 viewers throughout the Midwest on a combination of network, cable, and satellite stations, as well as online-only sources such as YouTube and Roku.
+The show is based out of Madison and Eagle River, and it reaches more than 600,000 viewers throughout the Midwest.
+This by a combination of network, cable, and satellite stations, as well as online-only sources such as YouTube and Roku.
 DW-TV is regularly viewed on cable stations throughout the U.S. including markets in Illinois, Michigan, Minnesota, Iowa, Indiana, North Dakota, and South Dakota.
 Episodes may require a year or more to film and produce before airing, as they often showcase events in a community or region across different times of the year.

 Hosts on the show have included Stephanie Klett (1992 Miss Wisconsin and future state Secretary of Tourism), Rick Rose, Emmy Fink, Mariah Haberman, Eric Paulsen, Jake Zimmerman, Collin Geraghty, Marie Justice, Carol Crowe, Susan Shannon, Abbey Maillette, Libby Amato, and Jack Taylor.